-Important Note: You are subject to the degree requirements in effect at the time of your enrollment or program/degree transfer (program transfer refers to change from one school to another; degree transfer refers to changing degrees within the same school).
+You are subject to the degree requirements in effect at the time of your enrollment or program/degree transfer (program transfer refers to change from one school to another; degree transfer refers to changing degrees within the same school).

 The faculty reserves the right to make changes in curricular requirements as necessary to reflect current professional practice.
 Changes may affect both enrolled and prospective students.
 It is your responsibility to keep informed of such changes.
 We make every effort to inform you of changes as they occur.
 Current information about degree requirements is posted on our website.
-Information about changes to degree requirements is also made available on our website.